arduino/serial-discovery/README.md

 }
 ```

-after this output the discovery terminates.
+after this output the tool quits.

 #### LIST command